-The authors would like to thank John Ingrum for his detailed review of the NADP CAL data section and Tom Bergerhouse for his review of the computer programs and LIMS used by the CAL.
-Thanks also to Pam Bedient , the CAL Administrative Coordinator, without whose help this document could never have been completed.
+Thanks go to Karen Harlin for her technical and editorial help, John Ingrum for his detailed review of the NADP CAL data section, and Tom Bergerhouse for his review of the computer programs and LIMS used by the CAL.
+Thanks also to Pam Bedient, the CAL Administrative Coordinator, without whose help this document could never have been completed.
 Thanks also go to all previous reviewers and contributors who have helped make this document as complete and accurate as possible.